 The Kalambo River has to claw itself through a slowly rising ground.
-Thus the river has created the narrow chasm at the bottom of Kalambo Gorge.
+Thus the river has created a narrow chasm at the bottom of Kalambo Gorge.

 Treasure store for scientists

 The archaeological importance of the site was discovered in October 1953.
-Few hundred metres from the upper rim of the falls in sharp bends of river were found man made artefacts – sherds of pottery and stone flakes.
+A few hundred meters from the upper rim of the falls in sharp bends of the river were found man-made artifacts – sherds of pottery and stone flakes.

-During the decades of archaeological research scientists (notably – the great explorer of the past of Africa J. Desmond Clark) have learned that here is located one of the most important archaeological monuments south from Sahara.
+During the decades of archaeological research scientists (notably – the great explorer of the past of Africa J. Desmond Clark) have learned that here is located one of the most important archaeological monuments south of the Sahara.

 Timeless settlements around the lake

 Archaeological evidence shows that people at Kalambo Falls have been living for at least 250,000 years.
 Settlements here existed for most of the time – up to the recent past, leaving one of the most complete human culture-stratigraphic records in Africa.